rails/rails/guides/source/active_record_callbacks.md

   private
     def log_user_saved_to_db
-      puts 'User was saved to database'
+      puts "User was saved to database"
     end
 end
 ```